allanwhite/contentful-mc-uploader/content/in-echo/academy/24-hl7-201-the-admission-discharge-transfer-adt-message/learnarticle.md

 If you’re looking to integrate EHR data with your application without becoming an HL7 expert, Catalyze can help.
 Learn more about our hosted, HIPAA-compliant HL7 integration platform [here](https://catalyze.io/hl7/).

-Tags: HL7

-Author: mohan

-Interlinking: <h2>Looking for further help on integrating an ADT Registration feed with an EHR?
+<h2>Looking for further help on integrating an ADT Registration feed with an EHR?
 Check out these helpful articles.</h2>
 <a href="http://content.catalyze.io/adt-registration-integration-help">ADT Integration Help</a>